Moyv-Wang/SAM-GUI/README.md

 - SAM

-  see https://github.com/facebookresearch/segment-anything, Follow its instruction to install SAM
+  See https://github.com/facebookresearch/segment-anything, Follow its instruction to install SAM

 - PySide6